Obama says Pakistan troop deaths "regrettable"

-WASHINGTON President Barack Obama on Sunday called Pakistan's president to offer condolences over a NATO air strike that killed 24 Pakistani troops and provoked a crisis in relations between the two countries.
+WASHINGTON President Barack Obama on Sunday called Pakistan's president to offer condolences over a NATO air strike that killed 24 Pakistani troops and has led to a crisis in relations between the two countries.

 Obama told President Asif Ali Zardari that the soldiers' deaths were "regrettable" and accidental, according to a White House statement.

-The comments stopped short of a formal apology but were aimed at soothing Pakistani fury over the November 26 incident.

-"Earlier today the president placed a phone call to Pakistani President Asif Ali Zardari to personally express his condolences on the tragic loss of twenty-four Pakistani soldiers this past week along the border of Afghanistan and Pakistan," the White House statement said.
+He reiterated his call for a full investigation of the November 26 incident and said the relationship with Pakistan was critical to the security interests of both nations.

+The NATO air strike sparked fury in Pakistan and complicated U.S.-led efforts to ease tensions in relations with Islamabad, still seething at a secret U.S. raid in May that killed al Qaeda leader Osama bin Laden, and to stabilize the region before foreign combat troops leave Afghanistan in 2014.

-"The president made clear that this regrettable incident was not a deliberate attack on Pakistan and reiterated the United States' strong commitment to a full investigation."
+"The president made clear that this regrettable incident was not a deliberate attack on Pakistan and reiterated the United States' strong commitment to a full investigation," the White House said.

-The NATO air strike has added to strains in relations with Islamabad, whose cooperation Washington views as crucial to helping to stabilize the region before foreign combat troops leave Afghanistan in 2014.

-U.S.-Pakistani relations were already frayed after the secret U.S. raid in May that killed al Qaeda leader Osama bin Laden.
+"The two presidents reaffirmed their commitment to the U.S.-Pakistan bilateral relationship, which is critical to the security of both nations, and they agreed to stay in close touch," the statement added.

 Obama's phone call came on the eve of an international conference in Germany on the future of Afghanistan.